 If that’s the case, you’re not alone.
 Most of us have experienced situations like these.
 In fact, many do on a regular basis.

-No is a tiny little word but why is it so hard to say no sometimes?
-Why doesn’t it flow out of us naturally and effortlessly, as in the case of saying Yes?
+NO is a tiny little word but why is it so hard to say no sometimes?
+How can we make it natural and effortless to turn things down?

-Often it’s so hard to say no is because we are trying to please other people and trying to avoid any conflict, disagreement or making them angry.
+Often it’s so hard to say no because we are trying to please other people and trying to avoid any conflict, disagreement, or making them angry.